Ruben-Curtin/drupalStudentCRM/modules/student_crm/crm_case/README.txt

-2. You would then want to customize the edit form for your entity - which you will find in crm_case.admin.inc and customize the behaviour of your entity on save, delete which you do via the ModelController class in crm_case.module.
+2. You would then want to customize the edit form for your entity - which you will find in crm_case.admin.inc and customize the behaviour of your entity on save, delete which you do via the CRMCaseController class in crm_case.module.

 Currently, I am overwriting the create function to add some extra info.
 If you stick to the $data variable and save extra data in serialized form (and not adding new columns